henki-robotics/robotics_essentials_ros2/3-create_ros_2_package/README.md

 **NOTE**: You need to do this build and source step every time you relaunch your Docker container!

-After a successful building, you should see a following message.
+After successfully building, you should see the following message.
 You can ignore the produced warning message.

 <img src="images/build_warning.png" alt="Build Message" width="600">